mjsipes/layers4/notes.md

 what should i wear today?
 i wore my uniqlo heat tech, my my orange pants, my patagonia shell, and i got hot by the time i finished the day.

+little things: blue border around chips in grid dissapeared. weather card is not perfectly set at fixed pixels. is google api key safe to expose through the browser?

 login with google: